davegurnell/session-cell/README.markdown

   - `adjust-session-lifetime` - make the session cookie last for a certain number of seconds;
   - `adjust-session-expiry` - make the session cookie last until a certain time;

-Once a cookie as been stored, a session can be retrieved and manipulated using procedures from session.ss:
+Once a cookie as been stored, a session can be retrieved and manipulated using procedures from `session.ss`:

 `session.ss`: